Endocrinology and Diabetes

 If your patient has ongoing diabetes or other endocrine conditions, please follow the standard referral procedures below:

-- We triage referrals for ongoing diabetes and other endocrine conditions and call the family when we have an appointment available.
+- We triage referrals and call the family when we have an appointment available.

 - Patients are prioritized based on their current condition and acuity and the availability of a specialist to see them.